Brant/django-noodles/README.md

 There aren't really any connecting dots or common design patterns.
 It's just stuff I use.

+## Documentation
+The pieces that noodles offers are explained in the [Documentation](http://brant.github.io/django-noodles/)

 ## Quickstart
 First, install with pip (for the time being, noodles is only available directly from github):
 ```